RMStyle/AceCombatFlightstickInis/README.md

 # How to use
 ## Windows
 Open the File Explorer and go to `%AppData%\Local\BANDAI NAMCO Entertainment\ACE COMBAT 7\Config`.
-Open the file `Input.ini` and add this below the [JoystickMappingFormat] section.
+Make a backup of the `Input.ini`, by copying it and renaming it to `Input.ini.bak`.
+If anything goes wrong the ini can just be renamed to the original name and changes are reverted, Open the file `Input.ini` and add this below the [JoystickMappingFormat] section.
 ## Linux
 Inside the SteamLibrary directory navigate to `steamapps/compatdata/502500/pfx/drive_c/users/steamuser/AppData/Local/BANDAI NAMCO Entertainment/ACE COMBAT 7/Config`.
-Open the file `Input.ini` and add this below the [JoystickMappingFormat] section.
+Make a backup of the `Input.ini`, by copying it and renaming it to `Input.ini.bak`.
+If anything goes wrong the ini can just be renamed to the original name and changes are reverted, Open the file `Input.ini` and add this below the [JoystickMappingFormat] section.